rohitraut-r/Chat-App-NodeJS/README.md

 ## Usage

 1. Navigate to `http://localhost:3000` in your web browser.
-2. Register a new account or login if you have an existing account.
-3. Join or create a chat room.
+2. Join or create a chat room.
-4. Start sending and receiving real-time messages.
+3. Start sending and receiving real-time messages.

-## Contributing

-Contributions are welcome!
-Please follow the standard GitHub workflow:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

 ## License